teapotlaboratories/bwlr3d/readme.md

 ## Future Works
 - Develop code to read sensor and send data when movement is detected. **LSM6DSOX** can be set to ultra-low power mode and set to wake MCU when movement is detected, all other sensors needs to be in power-down mode.
+- Change SW4 wiring from GND to 3V3

 ## Specification